Akerdogmus/ake_python_toolkit/README.md

 - This script can be used for renaming files in folder:
 ![File Renamer](https://github.com/Akerdogmus/file_renamer)

-- This script can be used for safely creating QR Code with custom strings (websites, email adress etc.)
+- This script can be used for safely creating QR Code with custom strings (websites, email adress etc.):
 ![QR Code Generator](https://github.com/Akerdogmus/qrcode_generator)